paleo9/dotfiles/README.md

 These files have gone by many names in history, such as “rc files” because they typically end in rc or “dotfiles” because they begin with a period.
 ...rcm man page."

-I try to use the .config drectory where possible but exclude files that I don't manage personally, e.g. .config/xfce/* which get updated by the xfce settings manager.
+I try to use the .config directory where possible but exclude files that I don't manage personally, e.g. .config/xfce/* which get updated by the xfce settings manager.